Last updated: 28/04/2022

 We offer an all inclusive environment for all children to thrive.
 We have policies and procedures in place, taking into account the current SEN Code of Practice and the Equalities Act 2010.
 These policies and procedures are implemented to ensure we offer inclusion for all users.

-Our setting has wheelchair access, there is a ramp into the building, there are disabled toilet facilities and the entrance to our room has double doors to allow access.
+Our setting has wheelchair access, there are disabled toilet facilities.
 Due to our large indoor space, we are able to adapt the layout of our indoor area to suit children who may need to use a wheelchair or other equipment.
 Any equipment that is not needed for the child’s use throughout the session, can be stored in our large cupboard, and used as and when required.
 We welcome, respect and value all families.
 We are committed to anti-discriminatory practice to promote equality of opportunity and valuing diversity for all children and families.

 We liaise closely with you and your family, other settings that your child also attends and other professionals involved with your child and your family, from the first day your child attends pre-school.
 All information we have about your child is shared with all staff before your child starts pre-school, this ensures all staff are aware of your child’s individual needs.
 Contact will also be made with the other setting your child already attends if applicable, before their first day.
 If your child continues to use more than one setting we will build up a relationship with the other setting and work together for your child.
 This will include sharing the child’s achievements on a regular basis.
 You will be involved in this process along with any other professionals working with you and your family.
 Before your child starts our pre-school we offer settling in visits, we are flexible as to how many visits and length of time of the visits suitable for you and your child.
-Your child will also receive a welcome pack with photos of all the staff and the setting, to familiarise themselves with at home.
 We would also encourage your child to bring in family photos to support them in the settling in process, if you think this would be useful.
 When your child moves on to another setting or school, the key person completes a transition report for your child.
 The child’s learning journey along with the transition report, are delivered to the new setting or school.
 A visit / visits from the new key person or class teacher to our setting will be encouraged before the child moves on.
 For all children with SEND the pre-school Manager / SENCo will contact new settings/school to arrange an appointment with the headteacher, SENCo or teacher to share important information before the transition takes place.
 Parents will be invited to any arranged visit.

 Our setting constantly reflects and reviews current practice, all staff and committee have input into our SEF.
 This working document is updated regularly throughout the year.
 We offer parents questionnaires every term, comment and suggestions slips are always available, all information is taken into account.
 Every term we have three target areas to share with our parents, as a result of the questionnaires, comments and suggestions provided from the parents.
 All our policies and procedures including Valuing Diversity and Promoting Equality,Supporting Children with Special Educational Needs and Children’s Rights and Entitlements and British Values are reviewed annually and updated in line with current legislation as and when changes occur.